DemizeTPT/odin-recipes/README.md

 # odin-recipes
 # Recipe project for the Odin Project
-contains recipes for fettuccine alfredo, fried chicken, and fried oreos recipies contain ingredients, steps for cooking, and a image of the finished product
+contains recipes for fettuccine alfredo, fried chicken, and fried oreos recipes contain ingredients, steps for cooking, and a image of the finished product